 However, I want to ask, how many traders on the planet have made it to the Fortune 100 list?

 I have studied them.
 Apart from a relative few, it is rare.
 The ones that made it there are investors first, traders second.

-Although this site is titled The Freedom ‘Trader’, I have always maintained that Investing and Trading are one of the same, just on a different time frame.
+And although this site is titled The Freedom ‘Trader’, I have always maintained that Investing and Trading are one of the same, just in a different time frame.

 Just this simple mindset shift will transform your performance.
 This I can guarantee.

 Even if I am thinking of trading a stock or option, I will not buy this security based on price patterns and charts alone.
 It must first be a fundamentally strong company with absolutely zero probability of becoming a Chapter 11 bankruptcy case.

 Approach every trade as an investment because in the end it is, just in a shorter time frame and the likely chance of any of your trades becoming a financial disaster is remote at best.

 The saying ‘if you fail to plan, you plan to fail’ is just as true for trading as is in business.
 Trading, in the end, is also a business venture.
 It is not a hobby and should never be treated as such.
 You are better off finding a cheaper hobby!